Generalization Error Bounds for Learning under Censored Feedback: Problem Setting

 \section{Problem Setting}

-Consider a decision maker (equivalently, the algorithm), and new agents (equivalently, data points) arriving sequentially.
-The algorithm is a binary classifier, used to make positive/negative decisions (e.g., accept/reject) on each new data point.
+We consider a supervised learning setup where a learner (equivalently, the learning algorithm) selects a classifier based on an initial training dataset and subsequently uses it to make binary decisions (e.g., accept/reject) for new data samples arriving sequentially.
 We use a bank granting loans as a running example.

-\textbf{The agents}.
-Each agent/data point has a feature $x$ and a true label $y$.
-The feature $x\in\mathcal{X}\subseteq \mathbb{R}$ is the characteristic used for decision-making (e.g., a credit score).
-The true label $y\in \mathcal{Y}=\{0,1\}$ reflects a qualification state, with $y=1$ meaning the data point is qualified to receive a favorable decision (e.g., the applicant will return a loan if granted).
-We will use $X$ and $Y$ to denote the corresponding random variables, and $x$ and $y$ to denote realizations.
-Denote the proportion of qualified (unqualified) samples in the population by $p_1$ ($p_0$).
+\textbf{The data.} Each data sample is represented as a pair $(x,y)$, where $x\in\mathcal{X}\subseteq \mathbb{R}$ is the feature used for decision-making (e.g., credit score)\footnote{Extensions to high-dimensional samples are discussed in Appendix~\ref{app:higher_dimension}.}, and $y\in \mathcal{Y}=\{0,1\}$ is the true label indicating qualification status, with $y=1$ denoting that the sample is qualified to receive a favorable decision (e.g., the applicant will repay the loan if granted).
+We denote the corresponding random variables as $X$ and $Y$, and we use $F^y(x) = \mathbb{P}(X \leq x|Y=y)$ to denote the cumulative distribution function (CDF) of $X$ conditional on $Y=y$, and $p_y = \mathbb{P}(Y=y)$ to denote the label rates in the population.

-\textbf{The algorithm.} The decision maker begins with a realized initial/historical training dataset containing $n_y$ IID samples \footnote{That is, we assume that any non-IIDness is introduced due to censored feedback impacting subsequent data collection.
-Extension to initially biased training data is also possible, but at the expense of additional notation.} $\{x^y_1, \ldots, x^y_{n_y}\}$ for each label $y$ (e.g., data on past loan repayments with $n_0$ IID samples of individuals with credit scores $\{x^0_1, \ldots, x^0_{n_0}\}$ who defaulted on their loans, and $n_1$ IID samples of individuals with credit scores $\{x^1_1, \ldots, x^1_{n_1}\}$ who paid off their loans on time).
-Based on these, the decision maker selects a threshold-based binary classifier $f_{\theta}(x):\mathcal{X}\rightarrow\{0,1\}$ to decide whether to admit or reject incoming agents (equivalently, assign labels 1 or 0).
-Specifically, $f_\theta(x) = \mathbbm{1}(x\geq \theta)$, with $\theta$ denoting the decision threshold (e.g., $\theta$ could be the minimum credit score to be approved for a loan).\footnote{The single-dimensional features and threshold classifier assumptions are not too restrictive: \citet[Thm 3.2]{corbett2017algorithmic} and \citet{raab2021unintended} have shown that threshold classifiers can be optimal if multi-dimensional features can be appropriately converted into a one-dimensional scalar (e.g., with a neural network).}
+\textbf{The learning algorithm.} The learner begins with an initial training dataset consisting of $n_y$ IID samples\footnote{We assume that any non-IIDness is introduced due to censored feedback impacting subsequent data collection.
+Extension to initially biased training data is possible but at the expense of additional notation.} $\{x^y_i\}_{i=1}^{n_y}$ for each label $y \in \{0,1\}$.
+Based on the initial dataset, the learner selects a threshold-based binary classifier $f_{\theta}(x):\mathcal{X}\rightarrow\{0,1\}$ (i.e., $f_\theta(x) = \mathbbm{1}(x\geq \theta)$) to decide whether to accept or reject (equivalently, assign labels 1 or 0) incoming applications, where $\theta$ denotes the decision threshold (e.g., $\theta$ could be the minimum credit score to be approved for a loan).\footnote{The threshold classifier assumptions is not too restrictive: \citet[Thm 3.2]{corbett2017algorithmic} and \citet{raab2021unintended} have shown that threshold classifiers can be optimal if multi-dimensional features can be appropriately converted into a one-dimensional scalar (e.g., with a neural network).}